chokevin8/chokevin8.github.io/_posts/2023-04-15-stable-diffusion-part2.md

 **1. Experiment on Perceptual Compression Tradeoffs:**
 <p>
-Recall that the autoencoder is responsible for mapping the input image from the pixel space to the latent space, and therefore needs an optimized downsampling factor for it to be effective- too high of a downsampling factor will be too aggressive in the perceptual compression and cause information loss and too low of a downsampling factor will make the training process slower since it would leave most of the perceptual compression to the reverse diffusion process (image not compressed enough).
+Recall that the autoencoder is responsible for mapping the input image from the pixel space to the latent space and vice versa, and therefore needs an optimized downsampling factor for it to be effective- too high of a downsampling factor will be too aggressive in the perceptual compression and cause information loss and too low of a downsampling factor will make the training process slower since it would leave most of the perceptual compression to the reverse diffusion process (image not compressed enough).
 As expected, the graph below shows that a downsampling factor of 4 or 8 was the ideal factor for training the autoencoder.